26 Nov Reverse Osmosis verses Water Softening – When to choose one over the other?

 For those situations where it is difficult to blend soft and filtered water, it is desirable to filter the water prior to softening.
 This results in peak performance from the filters and clean water to the softener.
 Softening is good if you need large volumes of water and if the presence of sodium and chloride ions is not a problem.

 Reverse Osmosis (RO) is widely used in both industrial, commercial and residential water filtration.
-RO filtration is so fine even dissolved salts are removed from water, to end up with essentially pure H2O that is free of bacteria, viruses and organic compounds.
+Reverse osmosis is so fine even dissolved salts are removed from water, to end up with essentially pure H2O that is free of bacteria, viruses and organic compounds.

 In RO, the reserve process is performed, hence the name.
 Pressure is applied to the concentrated solution in order to force water through a custom-designed semi permeable membrane.
 Salts, organic compounds and microorganisms are retained while pure water is filtered out.
 The spent concentrated solution – called reject – is usually drained out.